Introduction

 Next steps

-The NASUWT will be continuing to raise with the DfE the concerns we have with the latest KCSIE guidance.
+NASUWT will be continuing to raise with the DfE the concerns we have with the latest KCSIE guidance.

 In particular, we will be seeking opportunities to engage directly with the DfE on the issue of correct remuneration for teachers and school and college leaders undertaking the role of DSL.

-With regard to the introduction of a common safeguarding training programme for supply teachers, the NASUWT will engage with the DfE on ways in which such a scheme could be implemented.
+With regard to the introduction of a common safeguarding training programme for supply teachers, NASUWT will engage with the DfE on ways in which such a scheme could be implemented.

 NASUWT members should contact the Union if they have particular concerns about the KCSIE guidance or safeguarding issues, practice or policies in their school.

-Furthermore, if any safeguarding concerns are raised about members or members are concerned that they might be, however minor these may seem, members must contact the NASUWT immediately for further advice and information.
+Furthermore, if any safeguarding concerns are raised about members or members are concerned that they might be, however minor these may seem, members must contact NASUWT immediately for further advice and information.
 You should not try to address these issues without the support of the Union.

 Your feedback